nir-gh-explore/auto-protect-branch-webservice/README.md

 - Troubleshooting and debugging could be done by setting up the following variable before running the webservice: `FLASK_DEBUG=1`

 ## Resources and attributions:
-- The code in this repo is based on the [following archived repo](https://github.com/zkoppert/Auto-branch-protect/blob/main/README.md)
+- The code in this repo is based on the [following archived repo](https://github.com/zkoppert/Auto-branch-protect/blob/main/README.md) with some improvements:
+    - Some of the dependencies in the Setup required update as there were conflicts
+    - Dependabot and CodeQL scanning were enabled and the security issues that were detected are now remidiated
+    - Performance and documentation improvements
+    - Replaced the `.gitignore` file with a more robust file generated automatically by GitHub
-- Another great resource to get familiar with webhooks and rest is the [following workshop](https://github.com/githubsatelliteworkshops/webhooks-with-rest)
+- A great resource to get familiar with webhooks and rest is the [following workshop](https://github.com/githubsatelliteworkshops/webhooks-with-rest)
 - [GithHub REST API documentation](https://docs.github.com/en/rest?apiVersion=2022-11-28)
     - [Branch Protection](https://docs.github.com/en/rest/branches/branch-protection?apiVersion=2022-11-28)
     - [Create an Issue](https://docs.github.com/en/rest/issues/issues?apiVersion=2022-11-28#create-an-issue)